-Meet the Taranis, a 39-foot combat drone named for the Celtic god of thunder that can reach speeds of more than 700 mph.
+Meet the Taranis, a 39-foot combat drone named for the Celtic god of thunder that can reach speeds of more than 700 miles per hour.

 It can also automatically select threats within a search area and fire on the target after an OK from its pilot.

 The British military has no plans to implement the Taranis in its regular fleet.
 Instead, it will help test out aviation technology.

 Critics, however, said the drone continues the trend of weapons becoming further and further removed from the soldiers who use them.

 Does the Taranis represent an exciting new frontier in the aerospace industry?

 Should we heed the warnings of top scientists about artificially intelligent weapons?

 Email us or leave your comments below.

 Tune in every weekday for your next Manufacturing Minute.